What is the right diet to heal Hashimoto’s?

 I hear this question a lot.
 Unfortunately, the answer isn’t always straightforward, as nutrition is the only science where multiple answers can be both correct and wrong.
 One (wo)man’s medicine can be another (wo)man’s poison.

 We are all different, and although we may have the same condition, different interventions may be required for each of us to heal.
-That said, I have learned a lot, through trial and error, on my journey to heal my own body, and have worked with and surveyed thousands of other people with Hashimoto’s who have been able to feel better through dietary changes.
+That said, I have learned a lot, through trial and error, on my journey to heal my own body… and I have worked with, and surveyed, thousands of other people with Hashimoto’s, who have been able to feel better through dietary changes.

 In this article, I’d like to share some of what I’ve learned, including: